mb64/sel/README.md

  - `if`: `(if cond a b)` returns `b` if `cond` is `nil`, and `a` otherwise
  - `c[ad]+r`: standard Lisp `car`, `cdr`, `cadr`, etc, but with an unlimited number of `a`'s or `d`'s
  - `c[ad]+r-args`: `(car-args)` is equivalent to `(car (args))`, but faster and easier
+ - `cons`: creates a new cons cell
+ - `str-concat`: concatenates all of its arguments, which should be strings

 ### Dynamic symbol lookup and scope